dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

     TBD

+## Authentication Request {#AuthenticationRequest}

+{{AuthenticationRequestToken}}

+## Authentication Response {#AuthenticationResponse}

-## Completion Request {#CompletionRequest}
+## Authorization Request {#AuthorizationRequest}

-The Client makes an HTTP GET call to the completion uri, setting the HTTP Authorization header per {{JOSEHTTP}} with the JOSE completion token.
+The Client makes an HTTP GET call to the authorization uri, setting the HTTP Authorization header per {{JOSEHTTP}} with the authorization request token.

-A non-normative completion request example:
+A non-normative Authorization Request example:

-    GET /completion/ey7snHGs HTTP/2
+    GET /authorization/ey7snHGs HTTP/2
     Host: as.example
-    Authorization: JOSE eyJhb.example.completion.token.haDwskpFDBW
+    Authorization: JOSE eyJhb.example.authorization.token.haDwskpFDBW

-## Completion Response {#CompletionResponse}
+## AS Response {#ASResponse}

-The AS verifies the JOSE completion token, and then provides a response according to what the User and/or RO have authorized if required.
+The AS verifies the authorization request token, and then provides a response according to what the User and/or RO have authorized if required.
 If no signature or encryption was required, the AS will respond with a JSON document with content-type set to application/json.

 + **Response Signing**

-The AS MAY sign the response with a JWS per {{RFC7515}} and the private key matching the public key the AS defined as its completion response signing key.
+The AS MAY sign the response with a JWS per {{RFC7515}} and the private key matching the public key the AS defined as its AS Response signing key.
 The AS will respond with the content-type set to application/jose.

 + **Response Encryption**